longhorn/longhorn/docs/upgrade-from-v0.6.2-to-v0.7.0.md

 2. Re-click the `Upgrade` button in the Rancher UI.

 ## Rollback

 Since we upgrade the CSI framework from v0.4.2 to v1.1.0 in this release, rolling back from Longhorn v0.7.0 to v0.6.2 or lower means backward upgrade for the CSI plugin.
 But Kubernetes does not support the CSI backward upgrade. **Hence restarting kubelet is unavoidable.
-Please be careful about the risky operation!**
+Please be careful, check the conditions beforehand and follow the instruction exactly.**

+Prerequisite:
+* To rollback from v0.7.0 installation, you must haven't executed [the post upgrade steps](#post-upgrade).

+Steps to roll back:

 1. Clean up the components introduced by Longhorn v0.7.0 upgrade
 ```